Kamran-Afzali/Kamran-Afzali.github.io/_posts/autofeature.md

 Like many topics in machine learning, automated feature engineering with featuretools is a complicated concept built on simple ideas.
 Using concepts of entitysets, entities, and relationships, featuretools can perform deep feature synthesis to create new features.
 Deep feature synthesis in turn stacks feature primitives — aggregations, which act across a one-to-many relationship between tables, and transformations, functions applied to one or more columns in a single table — to build new features from multiple tables.

 the features created by Featuretools are not just random features, they are valuable and useful.
 Most importantly, the amount of time it saves in feature engineering is incredible.
 Making our data science solutions interpretable is a very important aspect of performing machine learning..
 The featuretools package is truly a game-changer in machine learning.
-While it’s applications are understandably still limited in industry use cases
+While it’s applications are understandably still limited in industry use cases.

+In this notebook we went through a basic implementation of using automated feature engineering with featuretools for the Home Credit Default Risk dataset.
+Although we did not use the advanced functionality of featuretools, we still were able to create useful features that improved the model's performance in cross validation and on the test set.
+Moreover, automated feature engineering took a fraction of the time spent manual feature engineering while delivering comparable results.

+Even the default set of features in featuretools was able to achieve similar performance to hand-engineered features in less than 10% of the time.
+Featuretools demonstrably adds value when included in a data scientist's toolbox.

+The next steps are to take advantage of the advanced functionality in featuretools combined with domain knowledge to create a more useful set of features.
+We will look explore tuning featuretools in an upcoming notebook!

 ## References